fMoro1999/ng-component-from-template/README.md

 ## Known Limitations

 - **Type inference edge cases**: Complex expressions (ternary operators, method chains, pipe transforms) may fall back to `unknown`
-- **Template dependencies**: Directives/pipes used in template must be manually imported
+- **Custom component/pipe imports**: Custom components and pipes are detected but import paths must be manually added
 - **NgModule components**: Limited support (shows info message instead of auto-wiring)
 - **Regex-based parsing**: Complex multiline attributes may not be detected
 - **Multiple custom types**: Only types from the parent component's imports are extracted (not transitive dependencies)